iobaixas/angular-inflector/README.md

 For now only the english transformation rules are included for the `singularize` and `pluralize` functions.

+#### Contributed locales:

+We thank the following developers for contributing with new locales rulesets:

+* pt-BR: Daniel Fernando Lourusso

 **Contributions for new locale rules are very welcomed!**